stangri/docs.openwrt.melmac.net/pbr/README.md

 # Policy-Based Routing

-## Statement about OpenWrt 22.03.0 Release and This Package
+## Statement about OpenWrt 22.03.0 release and this package

 TLDR: Even tho this package depends on iptables/ipset and dnsmasq support for ipset, it works just fine with recently released OpenWrt 22.03.0.
 You can safely ignore the warning on the Status -> Firewall page about legacy iptables rules created by this package.